jjaenim/Vigenere-Cipher/README.md

 # :wave: Hi, I am Joshua Adrian O. Daet :wave:
 I am a First Year Computer Engineering student of Polytechnic University of the Philippines.

-# :computer: Code Decryption Tool :computer:
+# :computer: Code encryption tool using Vigenere Cipher :computer:
 This Python software is a encryption tool using the Vigenere Cipher

 # :star: Features :star: